 Uncategorized - Investments in the Monterey County Treasury Investment Pool are not measured using the input levels above because the District's transactions are based on a stable net asset value per share.
 All contributions and redemptions are transacted at \$1.00 net asset value per share.

 NOTE 4 - CONTINGENCIES

 Litigation

-The District is not currently a party to any legal proceedings regarding bond projects.
+The District is not currently a party to any legal proceedings related to the Building Fund (Measure B) as of June 30, 2019.